 Lombard Dining Hall 1974 The dining hall provides dining facilities for the campus community.
-In 2017, a multi-phase renovation commenced, when complete the building will have modern food service and dining areas.
+In 2017, a multi-phase renovation commenced and was completed in 2022.
 The lower level houses the Department of Facilities Management.

-South Hall 2007 This single level building located within the heart of the residential community houses residential students in a traditional dormitory style.
-The building is also the home to Health and Counseling Services.
+South Hall 2007 This single level building located within the heart of the residential community houses our Health and Counseling Services offices.